ansys/ansys-tools-common/doc/source/index.rst

         :link: api/index
         :link-type: doc

-        Understand how to use Python to interact programmatically with its tools.
+        Understand how to use Python to interact programmatically with the tools.

     .. grid-item-card:: Contribute :material-regular:`group`
         :padding: 2 2 2 2
         :link: contributing
         :link-type: doc

-        Learn how to contribute to the Ansys tools codebase or documentation.
+        Learn how to contribute to the Ansys Common Tools codebase or documentation.